-Parsley benefits points out it's not just a garnish; it is delicious on scrambled eggs for example and excellent if you bruise easily; one of the richest sources of vitamin K, and lutein and zeaxanthin that prevent blindness.
+Parsley is delicious on scrambled eggs and excellent if you bruise easily; one of the richest sources of vitamin K, and lutein and zeaxanthin that prevent blindness.

 They're not widely known.
 Yes, as a garnish perhaps, but in reality that should be the least and last of parsley's uses.
 It's acclaimed as the most widely used herb but, going by the feasts that I frequent, most of it ends up in the trash, I suspect.

 Do you really think the carnivore who ordered the huge steak below also ate the garnish?
 I doubt it.

 Bruising is caused when the blood does not immediately coagulate.
 It is of course quite normal to have a hematoma, as it's known, after an injury but, if you are purple and yellow for the least reason, you almost certainly have a vitamin K deficiency; our friendly herb is one of the richest sources.